Sony WF-C710N: release date rumours, price speculation and 5 things we want to see

 3. Boost the battery life

 When it comes to battery, the WF-C700N offer a decent amount of life.
 The earbuds are good for seven and a half hours of playtime on a single charge with ANC switched on (rising to ten without ANC), but the charging case offers you only another seven-and-a-half-hour stint before it too needs juicing.
-Time to whack those numbers up a bit, Sony, especially for that rather underperforming charging-case capacity.
+It looks like our prayers will be answered, teasing up to 8.5 hours of playback (with noise cancelling on) from the buds and up to 30 hours of playback in total with the case.

 4. Refine the ANC

 Active noise cancelling matters to users who have sought out a pair of ANC buds, and that's no less true for C700N or prospective C710N customers.
-One of the C700N's biggest selling points was noise cancelling for a reasonable price, and while it was ably implemented and nicely balanced, a more powerful ANC performance or greater scope for adjustments would elevate the new in-ears to greater heights.
+One of the C700N's biggest selling points was noise cancelling for a reasonable price, and while it was ably implemented and nicely balanced, a more powerful ANC performance could be on the way courtesy of the new buds' improved dual microphone array.

 5. The same tips, just more of them